 Internal controls such as separation of duties are common defenses against embezzlement.
 For example, at a movie theater, the task of accepting money and admitting customers into the theater is typically broken up into two jobs.
 One employee sells the ticket, and another employee takes the ticket and lets the customer into the theater.
 Because a ticket cannot be printed without entering the sale into the computer (or, in earlier times, without using up a serial-numbered printed ticket), and the customer cannot enter the theater without a ticket, both of these employees would have to collude in order for embezzlement to go undetected.
 This significantly reduces the chance of theft, because of the added difficulty in arranging such a conspiracy and the likely need to split the proceeds between the two employees, which reduces the payoff for each.

 Know this; that time is not your friend when you have been defrauded or embezzled.
-The quicker you act, the more likely it is that you will stop further losses and recover that which was taken from you.
+The quicker you act, the more likely it is that you will stop further losses and recover what was taken from you.
 Call or email us today for a free and confidential consultation.

 Business Law